-For patients with pituitary tumors it will likely be necessary to undergo brain surgery, or receive radiation treatments to destroy or remove the tumor.
-In the case of the Hormone Deficiency itself, the treatment will depend on which hormone or hormones are not being produced sufficiently.
+For patients with pituitary tumors, it will likely be necessary to undergo brain surgery or receive radiation treatments to destroy or remove the tumor.
+In the case of the Hormone Deficiency itself, the procedure will depend on which hormone or hormones are not being produced sufficiently.

 Hormone Therapy Treatments:

 Human Growth Hormone – This hormone is produced by cells known as Somatotrophs.
-In children, this hormone is necessary for normal growth, and in adulthood this hormone is necessary to maintain optimal cellular metabolism and cellular homeostasis.
+In children, this hormone is necessary for healthy growth, and in adulthood, this hormone is required to maintain optimal cellular metabolism and cellular homeostasis.

-Sex Hormone Replacement – For normal function, men need testosterone and women need estrogen (at least until menopause).
+Sex Hormone Replacement – For a regular function, men need testosterone, and women need estrogen (at least until menopause).
 Testosterone Replacement Therapy is available in many forms, including Low-T Injections, Patches, and Creams.
-Estrogen and Estrogen/Progesterone Therapy are generally administered via patch, gel, or pill.
+Estrogen and Estrogen/Progesterone Therapy is generally administered via patch, gel, or pill.

 Luteinizing Hormone and Follicle-Stimulating Hormone – For patients with Sex Hormone Deficiency that are interested in having children, Luteinizing Hormone and Follicle-Stimulating Hormone Therapy will be necessary.
 These hormones promote the production of sperm and ovulation, depending on sex.

-Synthroid/Levothyroxine – For patients unable to produce Thyroid-Stimulating Hormone normally, these treatments can maintain the normal function of the Thyroid Gland.
+Synthroid/Levothyroxine – For patients unable to produce Thyroid-Stimulating Hormone typically, these treatments can maintain the normal function of the Thyroid Gland.

-Corticosteroids – These medications, which include Prednisone and Hydrocortisone, are designed to restore normal adrenal hormone levels that are deficient as the result of ACTH Deficiency.
+Corticosteroids – These medications, which include Prednisone and Hydrocortisone, are designed to restore healthy adrenal hormone levels that are deficient as the result of ACTH Deficiency.
 These drugs can be taken orally.

 Maintaining Hypopituitarism Treatment

-As a patient is taking medication for Hypopituitarism, he or she will have to undergo occasional evaluation to assess the safety and effectiveness of treatment.
-The goal of Hormone Replacement is to restore Hormone Levels to those which would be normal in a healthy patient.
-Too much of these hormones can also cause their own problems.
+As a patient is taking medication for Hypopituitarism, he or she will have to undergo an occasional evaluation to assess the safety and effectiveness of treatment.
+The goal of Hormone Replacement is to restore Hormone Levels to those that would be normal in a healthy patient.
+Too many of these hormones can also cause their own problems.

-Patients with Pituitary Deficiencies can live perfectly normal lives.
-All hormones produced by the pituitary have Bio-Identical or Functionally Identical analogues which can be used to mimic the normal function and release of hormones by the pituitary.
+Patients with Pituitary Deficiencies can live perfectly healthy lives.
+All hormones produced by the pituitary have Bio-Identical or Functionally Identical analogs which can be used to mimic the normal function and release of hormones by the pituitary.